blockchain/api-v1-client-java/README.md

 ###Error handling

 All methods may throw exceptions caused by incorrectly passed parameters or other problems.
-If a call is rejected server-side, the `APIException` exception will be thrpwn.
+If a call is rejected server-side, the `APIException` exception will be thrown.
 In case of a network error, the `IOException` exception will be thrown.

 ###Connection timeouts